-According to a study by the Abu Dhabi Department of Economic Development, more than 80% of road traffic accidents are caused by human error!
+According to international studies, about 95% of road traffic accidents are caused by human error!
 By becoming good and defensive drivers, we can cut that percentage significantly.

 Defensive driving is the combination of mastering the road rules and the basic mechanics of driving and in addition, it’s about reducing the risk of accidents by anticipating dangerous situations, for example the mistakes of other traffic participants or in dangerous conditions, and knowing to react accordingly.

 Here are the key ingredients to defensive driving – it’s a summary of some specific topics of road safety which we cover in more detail in other section of our portal:

 Allow enough space ahead.
 Four out of ten accidents involve rear-end collisions, many of which could have been avoided by simply following at a safe distance rather than tailgating.
 You should allow at least two seconds between your vehicle and the car ahead of you.
 That gap should be lengthened to three seconds at highway speeds and four or more in rain or other poor weather conditions.